RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

 ## Apply coupon

-Coupons apply credits to your Redis Enterprise Cloud account.
+Coupons apply credits to your Redis Cloud account.
 To redeem a coupon:

 1. In the Redis Cloud [admin console](https://app.redislabs.com/), select **Billing & Payments** and then select the **Credits** tab.